Bosun Tijani talks strategy as CEO of Africa’s new largest tech hub – TechCrunch

 With CcHub‘s acquisition of iHub in September, Nigerian Bosun Tijani is at the helm of (arguably) the largest tech network in Africa.

-He is now CEO of both organizations, including their robust membership rosters, startup incubation programs, global partnerships, and VC activities from Nigeria to Kenya .
+He is now CEO of both organizations, including their robust membership rosters, startup incubation programs, global partnerships and VC activities from Nigeria to Kenya .

-One could conclude Tijani has become one of the most powerful figures in African tech with the CcHub iHub merger.
+One could conclude Tijani has become one of the most powerful figures in African tech with the CcHub/iHub merger.
 But that would be a little shortsighted.

 The techie from Lagos still faces plenty of challenges and unknowns in integrating two innovation hubs that lie 3,818 flight kilometers apart.
 Several sources speaking on background over the last year have indicated iHub was experiencing financial difficulties.